EnceladusII/caelestia-fedora/README.md

 # caelestia-fedora

 This is the forked repo of the [caelestia dots](https://github.com/caelestia-dots/caelestia.git) for Fedora and contains the user configs for apps.
 This repo also includes an install script to install the entire dots.
+This fork is based on 2 freezed version of the caelestia CLI (https://github.com/EnceladusII/caelestia-fedora-cli.git) (2025-08-23 9pm54) and SHELL (https://github.com/EnceladusII/caelestia-fedora-shell.git) (2025-08-23 9pm54)

 ## Installation